sritaaa/AI-Powered-Funding-Intelligence/README.md

 # AI-Powered Funding Intelligence

-A simple script that takes a Grants.gov URL, gets the funding opportunity data, and saves it as both **JSON** and **CSV**.
+A simple script that takes a Grants.gov URL, extracts the funding opportunity data, and saves it in a structured format both **JSON** and **CSV**.

----
 ## What It Does

 1. Takes a Grants.gov opportunity URL
 2. Calls the Grants.gov API to fetch the data
-3. Maps the response to a clean schema
+3. Maps the response to a schema
 4. Applies rule-based tags (simple keyword matching)
 5. Saves two output files: `foa.json` and `foa.csv`